-It will be appreciated by those ordinarily skilled in the art sure provides various exemplary devices and methods for exercising muscles in an ankle, foot, and/or leg useful for increasing blood circulation in the lower extremities of the body.
+It will be appreciated by those ordinarily skilled in the art having the benefit of this disclosure that the present disclosure provides various exemplary devices and methods for exercising muscles in an ankle, foot, and/or leg useful for increasing blood circulation in the lower extremities of the body.
 Furthermore, those ordinarily skilled in the art will understand that the disclosed exemplary devices and methods for exercising muscles in an ankle, foot, and/or leg may have other benefits and may treat other conditions, including, but not limited to, peripheral vascular disease, such as peripheral artery disease, PAD, and chronic venous insufficiency.